This vegetable, spinach and borlotti bean soup is hearty and healthy and is packed full of vegetables and pulses.

 Instructions

-- Heat 2 tbsp olive oil in a large saucepan.
+- Heat 2 tablespoons olive oil in a large saucepan.

-- Add a chopped onion onion and three chopped stalks of celery.
-Stir well.
-Cover with a lid, reduce the heat to low and cook for five minutes.
-Add 2 chopped carrots, stir again, cover and cook for a further 10 minutes until the vegetables are starting to soften.
+- Add your chopped onions, celery and carrots.
+Stir well, then cover with a lid, reduce the heat to low and cook for 10-15 minutes until the vegetables have started to soften.
+Stir occasionally.

-- Add 2 cloves chopped garlic, 1 tsp fennel seeds and thyme leaves (picked and chopped from 3-4 sprigs of thyme), stir and cook for a minute or two.
+- Add two cloves chopped garlic, 1 teaspoon of fennel seeds and your chopped thyme leaves, stir well and cook for a minute or two.

-- Pour in a tin of borlotti beans and 1 litre vegetable stock.
-This makes quite a liquid soup - if you prefer yours thicker perhaps start with 500ml and add water until you have your preferred consistency.
+- Next add the drained borlotti beans and 1 litre vegetable stock*.
 Bring to the boil, then cook for 15 minutes or until all the vegetables are cooked through.

-- Stir through 100g baby spinach leaves until wilted.
+- Stir through 100g spinach leaves, and heat until wilted.

 - Season with salt, pepper and chilli flakes to taste.